yquake2/yquake2/doc/04_cvarlist.md

   a relatively high CPU usage.
 If set to `0` Quake II lays itself to sleep and tells the operating system to send a wakeup signal when it's time for the next frame.
 The later is more CPU friendly but rather inaccurate, especially on Windows.
 Use with care.

 * **cl_async**: If set to `1` (the default) the client is asynchronous.
   The client framerate is fixed, the renderer framerate is variable.
   This makes it possible to renderer as many frames as desired without any physics and movement problems.
-The client framerate is controlled by *cl_maxfps*, set to `60` by defaut.
+The client framerate is controlled by *cl_maxfps*, set to `60` by default.
 The renderer framerate is controlled by *vid_maxfps*.
 There are two constraints:

   * *vid_maxfps* must be the same or greater than *cl_maxfps*.
   * In case that the vsync is active, *vid_maxfps* must not be lower than the display refresh rate.

 	If *cl_async* is set to `0` *vid_maxfps* is the same as *cl_maxfps*,
 	use *cl_maxfps* to set the framerate.